coderamen666/srd-v3.5-md/spells/spells-t-z.md

 cannot move, it is immune to damage of all kinds, and it is unaffected by most spells, including *dispel magic*.
-However, *disintegrate* immediately destroys it, as does a *rod of cancellation*, a *sphere of annihilation,* or a *mage's disjunction* spell.
+However, *disintegrate* immediately destroys it, as does a *rod of cancellation*, a *sphere of annihilation,* or a *mage’s disjunction* spell.
 Breath weapons and spells cannot pass through the wall in either direction, although *dimension door, teleport,* and similar effects can bypass the barrier.
 It blocks ethereal creatures as well as material ones (though ethereal